Initial Diagnosis

 One of the most common concerns of people with scleroderma is that people close to them without scleroderma do not understand what they are going through.
 This can be terribly frustrating and a source of misunderstanding or conflict.

-Remember, a person without scleroderma may never fully understand what it is like to live with scleroderma and it reflects the reality that scleroderma is a complex disease that is difficult to understand.
-Having this perspective also reminds the person living with scleroderma that they cannot assume their family or friends will know how they feel.
+Remember, a person without scleroderma may never fully understand what it is like to live with scleroderma.
+This perspective reflects the reality that scleroderma is a complex disease that is difficult to understand.
+It also reminds the person living with scleroderma that they cannot assume their family or friends will know how they feel.

 Modify your activities